laurentj/slimerjs/docs/api/webpage.rst

 methods.
 See below.

 Note: almost properties and methods are implemented, but some are not documented yet.
 Please help us to document them ;-).
+You can also read the PhantomJS documentation.

 Webpage object